lifinance/contracts/docs/AcrossFacet.md

 ## LiFi Data

-Some methods accept a `BridgeData _bridgeData` parameter.
+Some methods accept a `BridgeData _lifiData` parameter.

 This parameter is strictly for analytics purposes.
 It's used to emit events that we can later track and index in our subgraphs and provide data on how our contracts are being used. `BridgeData` and the events we can emit can be found [here](../src/Interfaces/ILiFi.sol).